EasyMapper/EasyMapper/README.md

 If you are not using Lombok, you can put a `@java.beans.ConstructorProperties` to constructors yourself instead.

-Now you can easily convert User to UserView using Japper.
+Now you can easily convert an entity to a view object with `Mapper`.

 ```java
 package account.presentation;